 Many common household appliances release carbon monoxide

-Carbon monoxide is a colorless, odorless gas that may build to unsafe levels in your home when fuel-burning devices are not properly vented, operated or maintained.
-Breathing in CO may cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
-It’s important to have your home tested for carbon monoxide regularly to help ensure safe air quality.
+Carbon monoxide is a colorless, odorless gas that may build to unsafe levels in your home when fuel-burning devices are not correctly vented, operated or maintained.
+Breathing in CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
+It’s critical to have your home tested for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain:

 What do you know about CO?